GatorEthics/predictiveWellness/README.md

 Vigor is run in a web-based interface aided by [Streamlit](https://github.com/streamlit).
 For more information on designing web applications with Streamlit, please navigate to their extensive [documentation.](https://www.streamlit.io/)

-In the `src` folder of Vigor, run `webInterface.py`, which will navigate to a web tab with the Vigor application.
+In the `vigor` folder of Vigor, run `webInterface.py`, which will navigate to a web tab with the Vigor application.

 `cd src`

 `streamlit run web_interface.py`

 ## Information for Developers

+When developing, install the dependencies with `pipenv install --dev` and run the program of your choice with the command: `pipenv run python program_name.py`

+You can add new dependencies to `Pipfile` manually, ensuring that you place the dependency in the correct section of dependency type.

 ## Testing